 First, Pinduoduo is focused on discounted goods, while the Alibaba e-commerce channels offer a mix of discounted and full-price items.
 Second, Pinduoduo is particularly popular with rural shoppers, while Alibaba has a broader appeal.
 Finally, Pinduoduo has been dogged by accusations of fake products, while Alibaba’s platforms have a better reputation in terms of product quality.

-- Huge reach all accross China
+- Huge reach all across China

-- Low running fees for merchant
+- Low running fees for merchants, lower than Alibaba offers

 - Not focusing on the high-priced items but those at lower prices

 Alibaba and JD.com took many years to achieve the growth that Pinduoduo achieved so quickly.
 Nevertheless, such an extreme rate of growth has also always brought with it many problems, such as: